Ibaslogic/Ibaslogic/src/posts/2020-01-27-react-tutorial-for-beginners/react-tutorial-for-beginners.md

 ## Setting up Working Environment

 There are several ways we can interact and get started with React.
-Though React recommends setting up the environment through the `create-react-app` CLI tool, I will quickly walk you through how to start working with React by simply writing React code in HTML file.
+Though React recommended setting up the environment through the `create-react-app` CLI tool (coming to that), I will quickly walk you through how to start working with React by simply writing React code in HTML file.

 This will quickly get you up and running and does not require any installation.